fmfi-compbio/deepnano-blitz/README.md

 This is a very fast basecaseller which can basecall reads as fast as they come from MinION on ordinary laptop.
-There is also GPU version of basecaller, which (soon) will be as good as Guppy and **does not** require compute capability 6.2 (anything which can run Pytorch 1.0 is good enough).

-Also contains bigger network, which has performance similar to Guppy.

 If you find this work useful, please cite (there will be preprint about his updates coming soon):